alchemy-swift/alchemy/Docs/1b_Configuration.md

 ### Setting a Custom Working Directory

 By default, Xcode builds and runs your project in a **DerivedData** folder, separate from the root directory of your project.
-Unfortunately this means that files your running server may need to access, such as a `.env` file or a `public` directory, will not be available.
+Unfortunately this means that files your running server may need to access, such as a `.env` file or a `Public` directory, will not be available.

 To solve this, edit your server target's scheme & change the working directory to the projects root folder. `Edit Scheme` -> `Run` -> `Options` -> `WorkingDirectory`.